I offer a friendly and professional, counselling relationship and environment.

 I welcome people who are looking to work on the many issues involved in sexual, physical and emotional abuse and with the wider impacts that abuse can have.
 I recognise the deep and far reaching affects people experience, across and throughout their lives, in normal response to and survival of traumatic events.
 I can work through the issues involved, safely and hold you through the difficult and challenging work that is involved.

 I also welcome people who are dealing with a loved ones disclosure of sexual abuse and are managing the many issues arising and affecting so much within their families or relationships.
-Partners and family members who are looking for support in exploring their feelings and difficulties and all that can come with disclosures and how to best support the survivors of trauma.
+If you are a partner or a family member and are looking for support in exploring your feelings and the difficulties that can come with disclosures and how to best support the survivors of trauma, counselling can support you too.

 Registered / Accredited